martinsolent/figma/docs/sharing/child_7.md

 **Re-order layers**

-The order of your layers might not match the design hierarchy shown on your screen
+The order of your layers might not match the design hierarchy shown on your screen **to do this you need the swicth back to Files in the left panel**

 ![](./final_text_picts/out_line_order_wrong.png)